vegaprotocol/documentation/docs/api/grpc/overview.md

 gRPC is a low-latency, highly efficient communication method that allows a client and a server to send data over HTTP.
 Vega supports a gRPC API for interacting with the network and querying for and filtering data.

 ## gRPC API and Protocol Buffers
 gRPC uses Protocol Buffers (protobufs) as its underlying data definition.
 Protobuf messages are language-neutral data definitions that are used to generate language-specific data structures.
 Code generation of a protobuf message also generates functions to serialise each message so that they can be sent through gRPC to each RPC service endpoint.

 This means that Vega's gRPC API is fully defined by its protobuf definitions, and so the protobuf definitions themselves provide complete documentation.

+## Relationship to REST API
+The buf ecosystem contains plugins that also allow automatic generation of REST API endpoints from the protobuf definitions.
+The result is that Vega's gRPC and REST API match exactly in both structure and functionality.

+As REST is a more familiar way to interact with a product than gRPC, experiencing Vega first through the REST API and using the REST documentation may help ease an initial integration, without any loss of functionality.
+Migrating later to using gRPC is then trivial since the mapping between REST and gRPC is 1-to-1.

 ### Data node API
 Data nodes aggregate the outputs from core nodes and produce more meaningful APIs.
 They are stateful and build up a bigger view of the system from the events emitted from the core nodes.
 The data nodes give the end user a way to query historic information without the need to be always connected to the network.
 The data node also builds cumulative data which allows the end user to get a snapshot of the current state of a part of the system.